CheyenneMDavid/Just-Cakes/README.md

 ### Manual Testing

-#### Test to ensure that a default image is displayed if an image isn't supplied from the Django admin panel or if they are deleted.
+#### Test to ensure that a default image is displayed if an image isn't supplied from the Django admin panel or if they are deleted

 **Method**
 I tested this by creating a default image which was placed in Cloudinary.
 After which I used the admin panel to save cake images, tying them up with the individual cake data, also added via the admin panel.